PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 following live-LayoutState dual-statistics InstanceNorm owner remain adjacent, and the first, third, and nested occurrence contracts are unchanged.

+That following indexed dual-statistics InstanceNorm residual/add/resize owner also has three direct production calls plus one nested convergence call.
+Its fixed one-counter result is complete mutation evidence because pruning and LayoutState synchronization occur only after a positive rewrite.
+The first terminal and second very-late direct calls remain raw, the third is retained as `_pre_terminal_affine_instancenorm_dualstats_stats`, and the nested call consumes its counter through the shared convergence guard.

+Strict characterization selects only the second direct call for a future `_very_late_instancenorm_dualstats_stats` assignment.
+It fixes the captured very-late residual/Mul/Concat predecessor and following singleton consecutive- Reshape cluster while preserving the first, third, and nested occurrence contracts.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`